bartmika/timekit/README.md

 All [documentation](https://pkg.go.dev/github.com/bartmika/timekit) can be found here.

+## Contributing

+Found a bug?
+Want a feature to improve your developer experience when dealing with the [`time`](https://pkg.go.dev/time) package?
+Please create an [issue](https://github.com/bartmika/timekit/issues).

 ## License
 Made with ❤️ by [Bartlomiej Mika](https://bartlomiejmika.com).
 The project is licensed under the [Unlicense](LICENSE).